silverstagtech/loggos/README.md

 ## Flexibility of Loggos

-Loggos flexibility comes in 3 features.
+Loggos flexibility comes in 3 shared features.

 * Allow users to override where logs get shipped to
 * Allow users to override the time stamping
 * Allow users to choose between best effort and audit shipping

+Also JSON Messages with the logger have addition features

+* Allow users to add default keys values pairs to all messages
+* Allow users to mutate messages BEFORE they get sent to the printers buffer

 ### Overriding the Send function